HarrisonPeterHill/nceal3programming/README.md

 # nceal3programming
-This Python project was create to excel within NCEA's level 3 programming standard, 91606.
+This Python project was created to excel within NCEA's level 3 programming standard, 91606.